Tulpstoy/Portfolio/README.md

-# 3075 - Portfolio 1 - React Boilerplate
+# My Portfolio Hehe

-This is a simple bare-bones template for a site that includes a few routes, component based pages, css imports, and a very simple grid system.

-Use at your own risk!
-Could be fun tho.
+This is a personal project I've been working on throughout my last two terms at BCIT.